target/goalert/docs/getting-started.md

 # Getting Started

+This guide will walk through configuring GoAlert for use and integration with services for things like sending SMS messages, making voice calls, triggering alerts by email, and authentication.

+Most options in GoAlert are configured through the UI in the Admin page.
+In this guide, when configuring external services, those options will be referenced in the format: `<Section.Option Name>` where `Section` is the section/header within the admin page and
+`Option Name` refers to the label of the individual option being referenced.

+The only hard requirement for GoAlert is a running Postgres instance/database and it's associated connection URL.

+## Database

+We recommend using Postgres 11 for new installations as newer features will be used in the future.

-GoAlert requires a Postgres database with the `pgcrypto` extension enabled (you can enable it with `CREATE EXTENSION 'pgcrypto'`).
+GoAlert requires the `pgcrypto` extension enabled (you can enable it with `CREATE EXTENSION 'pgcrypto'`).
 Upon first startup, it will attempt to enable the extension if it's not already enabled, but this requires elevated privileges that may not be available in your setup.